Skip to product information

 Dear Tissandier,

-Yes, Besançon has already written to me, and one of the Ministers of the Brazilian Government had already telegraphed me before him, making the same request.
-Of course I could not refuse, and I have already told Besançon that, since the precedent has been set, and I do not wish in any way to exploit my name or allow it to be exploited, it is with great pleasure and honor that I give permission to Latecoere.
-I will leave here for about ten days and then go to Paris.
+Yes, Besançon already wrote to me, and one of the Ministers of the Brazilian Government had also telegraphed me before him, making the same request.
+Of course, I couldn't refuse, and I already told Besançon, the precedent being set, and not wanting in any way to exploit my name or allow it to be exploited; it is with great pleasure and honor that I grant permission to Latecoere.
+I'm leaving here in about ten days and then going to Paris.

 Greetings to Madame Tissandier.